Popalosh/tekkenApp/README.md

 # tekkenApp

-This app shows my view on the registration page implementation
+This app shows my view on a Sign-In and Log-In pages implementation

 ## Recommended IDE Setup